-All the Directors confirmed that they had complied with code provision C.1.4 of the CG Code during the year ended 31 December 2023, that all Directors had participated in the continuous professional developments in relation to regulatory update, the duties and responsibility of the Directors and the business of the Group including reading materials in relation to regulatory update and/or attending seminar to develop professional skills.
+All the Directors confirmed that they had complied with code provision C.1.4 of the CG Code during the year ended 31 December 2024, that all Directors had participated in the continuous professional developments in relation to regulatory update, the duties and responsibility of the Directors and the business of the Group including reading materials in relation to regulatory update and/or attending seminar to develop professional skills.
 The Joint Company Secretaries are responsible for maintaining and updating records for the Directors' training sessions.

 Reading regulatory updates Attending expert briefings/ seminars/conferences relevant to the business or Directors' duties

-itedunig regulatery apactes or priecests duties

 Executive Directors

 Liu Naiyue ✓ ✓

 Cai Xiaoxin ✓ ✓

 Liu Peiyao ✓ ✓

 Li Fang ✓ ✓

-Xu Jun (resigned with effect from 28 April 2023) ✓ ✓

 Qu Guohui ✓ ✓

 Liu Tieqiang ✓ ✓

 Non-executive Directors

 Shao Hui ✓ ✓

-Shen Yi ✓ ✓
+Shen Yi (resigned with from 23 September 2024) ✓ ✓

 Independent Non-executive Directors

 Xian Guoming ✓ ✓

 Zhong Mingshan ✓ ✓

 Xu Zongzheng ✓ ✓

 Liu Jingping ✓ ✓